-Because of its extremely large size, when Acemannan is taken orally it must be broken down into smaller pieces to facilitate absorption through the digestive tract.
+Because of its immense size, oral Acemannan must be broken down into smaller pieces to facilitate absorption through the digestive tract.
 Early studies have suggested that β-linked polysaccharides could not be broken down into usable pieces by the cells lining the gut.
-However, we now understand that probiotics (friendly microorganisms in the gut) can digest β-linked polysaccharides and specifically they can digest Acemannan (3,4).
-Animal studies have shown that when Acemannan is administered orally it be detected in the blood within 90 minutes (5).
-Studies have shown that the epithelial cells lining the digestive tract have mannose-specific receptors for the active uptake of mannose from the digestive tract and transporting it to the blood stream (6-9).
-Once in the blood stream the majority of Acemannan is distributed primarily to the liver, followed by the spleen, brain, kidney, heart, pancreas and thymus.
+However, we now understand that probiotics (friendly microorganisms in the gut) can digest β-linked polysaccharides, and specifically, they can digest Acemannan.
+Animal studies have shown that oral Acemannan gets into the blood within 90 minutes.
+Studies have shown that the epithelial cells lining the digestive tract have mannose-specific receptors for the active uptake of mannose from the digestive tract and transporting it to the bloodstream.
+Once in the bloodstream, the majority of Acemannan is distributed primarily to the liver, followed by the spleen, brain, kidney, heart, pancreas, and thymus.

-At the gastrointestinal level, the polysaccharides in aloe have been shown to act as strong anti-inflammatory agents, neutralizing many of the enzymes responsible for damaging the mucosal wall.
-This can result in decreased leakiness of the intestinal wall and less absorption of allergic stimulating foreign protein as well as enhancing the repair of the tissue.
-Research has also demonstrated direct viricidal, bactericidal, and fungicidal properties, which can help control Candida overgrowth so the normal gastrointestinal bacterial flora can be restored.
+The polysaccharides in aloe act as strong anti-inflammatory agents at the gastrointestinal level, neutralizing many enzymes responsible for damaging the mucosal wall, resulting in decreased leakiness of the intestinal wall and less absorption of allergic stimulating foreign protein as well as enhancing the repair of the tissue.
+Research also demonstrates direct viricidal, bactericidal, and fungicidal properties, which can help control Candida overgrowth, so the normal gastrointestinal bacterial flora is restored.
 It has also been found that these polysaccharides stimulate intestinal motility, improving the elimination process to move allergenic proteins from the small intestine into the colon.
-All these processes can help to normalize gastrointestinal wall structure and function and therefore stop the viscous cycle of immune system damage.
+All these processes can help normalize the gastrointestinal wall structure and function and stop the vicious cycle of immune system damage.

-The Ukrainians are credited with preliminary research concerning a “wound hormone” found in certain plant tissues.
+When answering the question – What is acemannan? – it’s crucial to discuss acemannan’s ability as a wound healer.
+The Ukrainians are credited with preliminary research concerning a “wound hormone” found in specific plant tissues.
 They observed that this plant hormone accelerated the healing of injured plant surfaces.
-Using skin lesion models in rats and rabbits they observed that this plant “wound hormone” had the same effect in mammals.
+Using skin lesion models in rats and rabbits, they observed that this plant “wound hormone” had the same effect in mammals.
 Testing was done by injection and topical application.
 The topical application was much more rapid and complete resulting in a systemic response and accelerated healing.
-Additional research found that Aloe vera gel was a safe and effective source of the “wound hormone” which was later identified as Acemannan.
+Additional research found that Aloe vera gel was a safe and effective source of the “wound hormone,” which was later identified as acemannan.

-Following are a few of the important functions of Acemannan as well as other constituents of aloe vera.
+Following are a few of the crucial functions of Acemannan and other constituents of aloe vera.

 - Helps cells to be more resistant to viruses and pathogenic bacteria.